Jeremiah Azu: Personal life

 Azu was born in the Netherlands, and raised in Wales.
 He is of Ghanaian descent.
 He became a father in March 2025.

 Azu caused some controversy when he wore a head band written saying '100% Jesus' at the 2025 World Athletics Championships in Tokyo.
-The organization later told him not to wear the headband gain.
+The organization later told him not to wear the headband again.
 Azu comes from a devout Christian family, with his father being a pastor.